KaziShalauddin/Vehicle-Requisition-App/README.md

-Vehicle-Requisition-App

-Project Title : Requisition Management System
+## Project Title : Requisition Management System

-Introduction: Save time and eliminate paperwork by automating the requisition Process.
+**Introduction:** Save time and eliminate paperwork by automating the requisition Process.
 Authorize Users can submit their requisition by using web Interface.
 Automate the entire process including Requisition which is currently doing by Paperwork.
 As well as Employee, Driver, Vehicle also save as Database which is play an important role in any organization.

 Overview of Functional Requirements: